Implementation of Support Vector Machines using Reaction Networks: Support Vector Machines

 \section{Support Vector Machines}

-Support Vector Machines (SVMs) are supervised machine learning algorithms.
-SVMs have attracted widespread attention in machine learning, data mining and pattern recognition tasks.
-In particular, they have been found to be particularly useful in binary classification problems.
+Support Vector Machines (SVMs) \cite{cortes1995support,vapnik1997support} are supervised machine learning algorithms.
+SVMs have attracted widespread attention in machine learning, data mining, and pattern recognition tasks.
+In particular, they are particularly useful in binary classification problems.

 SVM works on the principle of generating a surface that separates data into classes by maximizing the distance between itself and the data points.
 In particular, SVM assigns the data points labels by finding the \emph{optimal hyperplane}.
 This hyperplane corresponds to one that is at the maximum distance from the closest point of any class.
 Given a new data point, it can be classified and given labels according to which side of the hyperplane it will be in feature space.